Xorejing/bygfoot-data/README.md

 ### Example country setups for this new configurations.

   * Germany: additional layer 5, additional amateur cup
-  * Kosovo: Kosovar-Cup, playable league, fixed sid.
+  * Kosovo: Kosovar-Cup, merged Will's version
   * Liechtenstein: playable Cup to qualify for UEFA CL
   * Switzerland: League setups have changed; layer 5 is unchanged, not enough information available